• Skip to primary navigation

 Math: Measurement, Addition, and Patterns

 This easy baking for kids experience has lots of math opportunities built into it.
 In addition to practicing measurement skills, our kids noted that the movements of your body are actually working in a pattern to create the cookies.
 Cookie, jam, cookie, jam.
 Or shape, fill, shape, fill.
-Our 2 y.o. was mostly interested in the jam, so they all joked that her pattern was jam, jam, jam.
-Not surprisingly, she also had the brightest red smile when we were finished.
-That's the best outcome of a fun day in the kitchen.

 thumbprint cookies on a table along with visual recipe cards and a mason jar of coconut flour

-Conclusion for Easy Baking for Kids
+Conclusion for Easy Thumbprint Cookies

 Whether you're looking to create some holiday magic, celebrate National Cookie Day, or just enjoy a really fun and easy activity filled with moments of whimsy, this easy thumbprint cookies activity using a visual recipe is the way to go.
-Everyone really enjoyed the cookies but the real gift is in having the experience of doing it together.

 Special thanks to the folx over at Child of the Redwoods for this awesome freebie.
 Head on over and grab one for your family.